V. R. V. Singh

-Vikram Raj Vir Singh (born 17 September 1984), commonly known as VRV Singh, is a former Indian cricketer who was a member of the Indian cricket team.
+Vikram Raj Vir Singh (born 17 September 1984), commonly known as VRV Singh, is a former Indian cricketer who was a member of the India national cricket team.
 He is a right-arm fast-medium bowler.
 He is considered one of the few genuine fast bowlers India has produced over the last decade.
+However, he was only selected for seven international matches, two Tests and five One Day Internationals.
 After being called into the Indian squad to play Sri Lanka in 2005, he failed a fitness test and was promptly dropped.
-He finally played his first One Day International against England at Jamshedpur.
+He finally played his first ODI against England at Jamshedpur.
 He debuted in Tests against the West Indies in June 2006.
 In March 2019, he announced his retirement from cricket.

 In August 2019, BCCI formed a separate cricket association for Chandigarh and named it Union Territory Cricket Association.
 VRV Singh was named as the coach of the team.

 Early life

-Singh was born in Chandigarh in Punjab, India.
-He has always been a fast bowler and has compromised his accuracy for extra pace.
+Singh was born in Chandigarh, India.
+He has always been a fast bowler and compromised his accuracy for extra pace.
 He debuted for the Punjab in 2003/04 Ranji Trophy season and continues to play first class cricket for Punjab.
 According to the former coach of Punjab, Bhupinder Singh Senior, "All he wants to do is bowl fast, nothing else matters to him".
 He played for India in the Under-19 Cricket World Cup in 2004 but disappointed with the ball, going for an expensive 44 runs in five overs in his only match.
 He later received the Border-Gavaskar scholarship which allowed him to train in cricket academies in Australia.
 His fellow scholarship holder, R. P. Singh, also later went on to play for India.